Bickering and strife within Congress an existential threat to party

 There are layers in the Congress.
 What is called as the old guard comprising of Indira Gandhi and Rajiv Gandhi loyalists, and the new guard comprising of new breed of leaders.
 The reluctance of the old guard to change has come to the fore many times.
 Handing over of power to the new guard has been a problem.

 Rahul, many say, wanted to bring in sweeping changes in the party, but was met with silent resistance, from the old guard who wield considerable power within the party.
-For example, when it came to choosing Chief Ministers for Madhya Pradesh and Rajasthan, after Congress won assembly elections in three states last year, it was visible how old timers were unwilling to pass on the baton to new breed of leaders.
+For example, when it came to choosing chief ministers for Madhya Pradesh and Rajasthan, after Congress won assembly elections in three states last year, it was visible how old timers were unwilling to pass on the baton to new breed of leaders.

 In Rajasthan, both Sachin Pilot, who managed the campaign and is popular among the youth, and Ashok Gehlot, a veteran and former CM, staked a claim to the post.
 Many rounds of meetings were held, and Sachin Pilot even reportedly remained defiant.
 But, the final outcome was that Gehlot was chosen.
 That was the time, party could have shown its willingness to change, something which the BJP has time and again pointed out.

 Similar thing happened when Kamal Nath was chosen over Jyotiraditya Scindia for Madhya Pradesh Chief Minister's post.
 Scindia supporters were out on the streets of Bhopal, and almost seemed ready to rebel.

 The time has now come to free the grand old party from the clutches of the 'old guard'.
 In many states, things are the way it should be for the Congress.